Extended Riemannian Geometry I: Local Double Field Theory: Extended Riemannian geometry and pre-N Q -manifolds

 cf.\ \eqref{eq:ordinary_L_infty_complex}.
 Note that the homotopy Jacobi relation $\mu_1^2:=Q^2=0$ is nontrivial only when applied to elements of $\sL_k(\CM)$ with $k>1$.
 We can therefore lift $Q^2=0$ on elements of $\sL_1(\CM)$ and $\sL_0(\CM)$, as done in theorem \ref{thm:algebra_structure_of_brackets}.
 Moreover, it is clear from the proof of theorem \ref{thm:algebra_structure_of_brackets} that in verifying the higher homotopy relations \eqref{eq:homotopy_relations}, $Q^2$ will never appear outside all Poisson brackets, but always in the form $\{\ldots\{Q^2-,-\},\ldots\}$.
 Therefore, the condition $Q^2=0$ is unnecessarily strict and can be relaxed to conditions like \eqref{eq:Q2XYZ}.
 As a consequence, however, we cannot expect an $L_\infty$-algebra structure on all of $\CC^\infty(\CM)$, as in the case of Lie $n$-algebroids.
 Instead, we have to choose a suitable subset.

-\begin{definition} Given a pre-N$Q$-manifold $\CM$, an \uline{$L_\infty$-algebra structure} on $\CM$ is a subset $\sL(\CM)$ of the functions $\CC^\infty(M)$ such that the derived brackets \eqref{eq:L_infty_brackets} close on $\sL(\CM)$ and form an $L_\infty$-algebra. \end{definition} In special cases, this notion of $L_\infty$-algebra structure corresponds to a polarization or, as we will see later, to the strong section condition of double field theory up to a slight weakening.
+\begin{definition} Given a pre-N$Q$-manifold $\CM$, an \uline{$L_\infty$-algebra structure} on $\CM$ is a subset $\sL(\CM)$ of the functions $\CC^\infty(\CM)$ such that the derived brackets \eqref{eq:L_infty_brackets} close on $\sL(\CM)$ and form an $L_\infty$-algebra. \end{definition} In special cases, this notion of $L_\infty$-algebra structure corresponds to a polarization or, as we will see later, to the strong section condition of double field theory up to a slight weakening.

-We are particularly interested in the case of Lie 2-algebras for which we have the following theorem. \begin{theorem} Consider a subset $\sL(\CM)$ of $\CC^\infty(M)$ concentrated in $\sL$-degrees $0$ and $1$, i.e.\ $\sL(\CM)=\sL_1(\CM)\oplus \sL_0(\CM)$, on which the derived brackets \eqref{eq:L_infty_brackets} and the Poisson bracket close.
+We are particularly interested in the case of Lie 2-algebras for which we have the following theorem. \begin{theorem} Let $\CM$ be a pre-N$Q$-manifold of degree 2.
+Consider a subset $\sL(\CM)$ of $\CC^\infty(\CM)$ concentrated in $\sL$-degrees $0$ and $1$, i.e.\ $\sL(\CM)=\sL_1(\CM)\oplus \sL_0(\CM)$, on which the derived brackets \eqref{eq:L_infty_brackets} and the Poisson bracket close.
 Then $\sL(\CM)$ is an $L_\infty$-algebra if and only if

 for all $f,g\in \sL_1(\CM)$ and $X,Y,Z\in \sL_0(\CM)$. \end{theorem} \begin{proof} The first and second conditions are equivalent to the homotopy Jacobi identities $\mu_2(\mu_1(f),g)=\mu_2(f,\mu_1(g))$ and $\mu_1(\mu_2(X,f))=\mu_2(X,\mu_1(f))$, respectively.
 The third condition is equivalent to